GannettDigital/api-docs/source/includes/_google_analytics.md

 #### API Name: marketplace_metrics
 ### Usage
 Use GET to retrieve information from the Google Analytics API.
 Data will be returned for a GMAID by a specific date range determined by start date and end date.
+Can be filtered by medium dimension.
 Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

 ### Parameters